 - A. Treatment No late offer, or late offer modification, or late withdrawal will be considered, unless the reason for the untimeliness is directly attributable to the action or inaction of Horry County personnel directly involved in the procurement.
-In such an instance, where the untimeliness can be causally connected towas caused by the action or inaction of Horry County personnel directly involved in the procurement, a late offer or late offer modification may be considered until the time of contract award.
-A late offer withdrawal may be considered after contract award so long as the untimeliness can be causally connected towas caused by the action or inaction of Horry County personnel directly involved in the procurement. - B. Notice Offerors submitting late offers, late offer modifications, or late offer withdrawals that will not be considered for contract award shall be so notified as soon as practicable.
+In such an instance, where the untimeliness was caused by the action or inaction of Horry County personnel directly involved in the procurement, a late offer or late offer modification may be considered until the time of contract award.
+A late offer withdrawal may be considered after contract award so long as the untimeliness was caused by the action or inaction of Horry County personnel directly involved in the procurement. - B. Notice Offerors submitting late offers, late offer modifications, or late offer withdrawals that will not be considered for contract award shall be so notified as soon as practicable.